DoSomething/rfcs/018-inertiajs.md

 The framework looks like is has a number of useful components to help build out an administrative interface.
 The main benefit React Admin provides is that the team would not have to do much work building out components for an administrative interface.

-However, the framework is dependent on having established API endpoints for all the resources it will represent.
+However, the framework is dependent on having established API endpoints for all the resources it will render.
 This would require the team to invest time and effort into building out endpoints for all backend resources and maintaining them over time.

 It would be ideal that any API endpoints the team has to maintain for our backend service are only those that other services rely on, and not for the sole purpose of presenting a client-side admin interface.